-Sport for Life Leaders School is entering its sixth year in 2017, and has proven to be a catalyst for learning, growth, and the creation of exciting new projects.
+Sport for Life Leaders School is entering its seventh year in 2019, and has proven to be a catalyst for learning, growth, and the creation of exciting new projects.
 The concept is simple: support the personal learning and development of community leaders as they integrate Sport for Life, Long-Term Athlete Development, and Physical Literacy into their communities.

 |1.
 How Change Happens in Organizations||2.
 A Community Approach to Physical Literacy|

 |3.
 Foundations of Physical Literacy||4.
 Aligning Canadian Sport|

 |5.
 Sport for Inclusion and Development||6.
 The Future of Sport for Life|